Make

 Can I pay for Make with cryptocurrency?

 Make does not currently accept cryptocurrency directly.
-However, you can use the Coda One Card to pay for Make with USDT, USDC, or other crypto through a virtual Visa card.
+However, you can pay with crypto using a virtual Visa card funded by USDT, USDC, or other stablecoins.

 What are the best alternatives to Make?